Doing Business in Canada

 Canada has a large and thriving free market economy, and though there is more government intervention here than in the USA, there is far less than in many European countries.
 Locals tend to be open-minded and tolerant, and it follows that expat businesspeople can look forward to a welcoming working environment.

-Furthermore, as a testament to its solid infrastructure and transparent policies, Canada was ranked 22nd (out of 189 countries) by The World Bank in its Ease of Doing Business Survey from June 2016.
-Specific business criteria that Canada ranks highly for include starting a business (2nd), protecting minority investors (7th) and getting credit (7th).
-Surprisingly, the one area where Canada scored relatively badly was that of getting electricity (108th).
+Furthermore, as a testament to its solid infrastructure and transparent policies, Canada was ranked 18th (out of 190 countries) in the World Bank's 2018 Ease of Doing Business Survey.
+Specific business criteria that Canada ranked highly for include starting a business (2nd), protecting minority investors (8th) and getting credit (12th).
+Surprisingly, areas where Canada scored relatively poorly were those of getting electricity (105th) and enforcing contracts (114th).

-English is generally spoken in business circles but it is very useful to speak some French if doing business in Quebec.
+English is generally spoken in business circles but it is very useful to speak some French, especially if doing business in Quebec.

 Gifts are not generally expected and may be seen as inappropriate.